NIWS slider

 3) Price Moves In A Trend

-Every stock chart depicts its unique trend, and the stock price moves within this trend.
+• Every stock chart depicts its unique trend and the stock price moves.
 As per this assumption, when a trend gets published, the stock price is assumed to move in a particular pattern until and unless a new trend is identified.

-So while trading and investing based on Technical Analysis, it is important to keep all these above assumptions in mind.
+So, when trading and investing based on Technical Analysis, it is essential to consider all the above assumptions.

 Types Of Technical Charts